TheRedSpy15/Full-Tilt-Bash/README.md

 Runs commands that should be done after a fresh install of Linux.
 Is still useful afterwards too.
 I use it on a daily bases.

 ## setupTools.sh
-Installs important pentesting tools
+Installs a large arsenal of pentesting tools, that every pentester should have.

 ## setupLAMP.sh
 Setups Apache, My-SQL, and PHP.
+Will also install a few other useful programs for maintaining a server.

 ## trainLoop.sh
 Indefinitely runs the 'sl' command.
 Not a serious script by any means.

 ## secureLinux.sh
-Configures everything automatically to secure Linux.
-From disabling guest login, to max password attempts, as well as installing anti-virus.
-This is a very useful script.
+Configures everything automatically to secure Linux, as well as installing a suite of system defense tools.